iccem/spark_streaming_tasks/Readme.md

 seg_windows	parsed_ua['os']['family'] like '%Windows%'
 Estimate the number of unique users in each segment using the HyperLogLog algorithm (with an error rate of 1%).
 Output segments and user counts in the format: segment_name <tab> count, sorted by user count in descending order.

-Do not worry if some users do not fall into any of the specified segments, as real-life data often includes instances that are challenging to classify.
+Some users can not fall into any of the specified segments, as real-life data often includes instances that are challenging to classify.
 Such users are simply excluded from the sample.

 Additionally, segments may overlap (since it is possible that a user is using Windows with Firefox installed).
 To identify segments, the following heuristics can be employed (or alternative ones can be devised):

-Segment
+- Segment
-Heuristic
+- Heuristic

 seg_iphone
 parsed_ua['device']['family'] like '%iPhone%'

 seg_firefox
 parsed_ua['user_agent']['family'] like '%Firefox%'

 seg_windows
 parsed_ua['os']['family'] like '%Windows%'

 Estimate the number of unique users in each segment using the HyperLogLog algorithm (with an error rate of 1%).